 DFO recommended to use Method 1 due to a higher confidence in its major assumption, that the monthly pattern of catch for the 2013-18 period is similar to that for earlier years (and the comparison with the earliest years does seem to support this).
-According to DFO, for method 2 to work, the assumptions of similar submission rates, and mark rates, seem difficult to support.
-Submission rates have been reduced by Mass Marking (MM) induced increases in mark rates (exhaustion, misunderstanding of the need for similar submission rates), and maybe by the cancellation of prizes for head submissions circa 2010.
+According to DFO, for method 2 to work, the assumptions of similar submission rates and mark rates, seem difficult to support.
+Submission rates have been reduced by Mass Marking (MM) induced increases in mark rates (exhaustion, misunderstanding of the need for similar submission rates), and possibly by the cancellation of prizes for head submissions circa 2010.
+Files associated with imputing Canadian Catches:

-Impute missing Canadian catches for FRAM post-season validation runs using Method 1 (calculations in file ‘2020-06-19 BC_Data_Request_With_pre-2012.xlsx’)
+Primary calculations file: 2020-06-19 BC_Data_Request_With_pre-2012.xlsx

+Record of Recommendation by DFO, including additional calculation details and discussion: Re BC Data Request – Update.msg